bighan123/HNUIDG-Fault-Diagnosis-/README.md

 #### Citation

-If you used the the EHcnn model as a comparison model, please cite:
+If you have used the the EHcnn model as a comparison model, please cite:

 ```python
 @article{Han2022DL,